-- deciding which friends and family members a woman can talk to and spend time with
+- deciding which friends and family members your partner can talk to and spend time with

-- continuously criticising a woman’s friends and family
+- continuously criticising your partner’s friends and family

-- not allowing a woman to meet or spend time with neighbours
+- not allowing your partner to meet or spend time with neighbours

 - moving the person far away so they cannot reach family or friends

-- verbally and/or physically abusing a woman in public or in front of other people.
+- verbally and/or physically abusing them in public or in front of other people.

 What to do if you are experiencing social abuse